Wedding Photography at Southwark Register Office/Camberwell House

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY IN THE GARDEN ROOM?

-A. The Garden Room has French windows at the front end, illuminating the couple and the registrar's desk beautifully.
+A. The Garden Room has French windows at the front end, which beautifully illuminate the couple and the registrar's desk.
 Things get dimmer towards the back, but your photographer can capture all the critical moments with a combination of natural light and bounce flash.

 Tossing the bouquet: This was the only time I have photographed this at Southwark, and it is often difficult to capture well.
 I think this shows everything, though.